sunesimonsen/7W17732/Readme.md

 In this step you should add validation to the tweet model before it is send to the server.
 Read the documentation for the <a href="http://documentcloud.github.com/backbone/#Model-validate">validate method</a>, and add the validation method to the model.
 The validation should check that the text to send is no more than 140 characters.

-When you have added the validation method, change the `client/js/views/TweetEditor.js` view to highlight the textarea when an invalid model is submitted.
-Furthermore only clear the textarea when the submit was successful.
+When you have added the validation method, change the `client/js/views/TweetEditor.js` view to highlight the text area when an invalid model is submitted.
+Furthermore only clear the text area when the submit was successful.
 You can be inspired by the way the `client/js/views/TweetEditorDialog.js` handles errors.

 Go to the next step by running: